Gozu

+Gozu (極道恐怖大劇場　牛頭　ＧＯＺＵ, Gokudō kyōfu dai-gekijō: Gozu) is a 2003 Japanese comedy horror film by Takashi Miike.

 Plot

 Ozaki (Aikawa), a mentally unstable yakuza, kills a chihuahua outside a restaurant after becoming convinced that it is actually an attack dog trained to kill gangsters.
-Seeing Ozaki as a security risk, the head of the Azamawari yakuza clan (Ishibashi) orders fellow underling Minami (Sone), who is Ozaki’s brother, to kill him and dispose of his body in a company depot.
+Seeing Ozaki as a security risk, the head of the Azamawari yakuza clan (Ishibashi) orders fellow underling Minami (Sone) to kill him and dispose of his body in a company depot.

 Minami, reluctant to murder Ozaki, unwittingly kills him when he pushes him to the ground in an attempt to stop him from killing an innocent woman who he mistook for an assassin.
 After finding the road he was driving along mysteriously replaced with a large lake, he enters a coffee shop to find a phone.
-Minami is given a complimentary meal that makes him violently throw up in the bathroom and returns to discover that Ozaki's body is missing.
+Minami is given a complimentary Chawanmushi that makes him violently throw up in the bathroom and returns to discover that Ozaki's body is missing.
 When he asks the people in the town, he finds most of them apprehensive and uncooperative.
 He then sets out to explore the nearly-deserted, run-down suburb of Nagoya in a desperate attempt to recover the body, only to find himself caught in a series of increasingly surreal situations.
 He meets several strange characters including an elderly innkeeper obsessed with her breast milk, her strange brother who can supposedly channel spirits, a waiter who died three years ago in a car accident and gozu or a man with a cow's head, who appears to him in a dream.
 Minami tracks Ozaki to a junk yard, where he is told that he was murdered and turned into a skin suit.
 He returns to his car to find a girl (Yoshino) who claims to be Ozaki.
 After sharing intimate details of their life, as well as one of his dreams, he believes her.